Jamaican Americans: Cuisine

 In Miami and Brooklyn, especially in the neighborhood of Flatbush along Flatbush, Nostrand, Utica and Church Avenues, one sees groceries filled with a variety of Caribbean cuisines, including sugar cane, jelly, coconut and yams.

+Numerous Americans link jerk seasoning to Jamaica, and jerk dry rubs along with jerk marinades can be found in most American grocery stores.
+The influx of American tourists to Jamaica has familiarized them with additional Jamaican products, including Jamaican Blue Mountain Coffee and ginger beer.
+A segment of health-conscious Americans has adopted Ital, a Rastafarian culinary tradition.

 Traditional costumes

-In New York City, Jamaican Americans participate in the Caribbean Labor day parade in Brooklyn annually and dress in lavish and colorful costumes during the Brooklyn celebration along Eastern Parkway.
+In New York City, Jamaican Americans participate in the Caribbean Labor day parade in Brooklyn annually and dress in colorful costumes during the Brooklyn celebration along Eastern Parkway.

 There is also a Jamaican American flag representing their heritage in the United States.
 The flag is a blending of the American flag and the Jamaican flag.
 Many Jamaican Americans tend to fly solely the Jamaican flag.

 Sports

-A number of Jamaican Americans have excelled in international competition and carried home many trophies.
+A number of Jamaican Americans have won medals in international competition.
 Donald Quarrie won the 200 and the 4 × 100 meters relay Olympic Gold Medal.
 Merlene Ottey won the 200 and the 4 × 100 meters relay.
 George Headley, who was born in Panama in 1909, transported to Cuba, grew up in Jamaica. and lived in the United States.
 Sanya Richards-Ross won gold in the 400 metres after finishing third at the 2008 Summer Olympics.
 Richards-Ross has also won Olympic gold in the 4×400 meters relay at the 2004 Summer Olympics, the 2008 Summer Olympics, and the 2012 Summer Olympics.
-She was the best 400m runner in the world for a decade, ranking No. 1 in the world from 2005-2009 and again in 2012.
+She was the best 400m runner in the world for a decade, ranking No. 1 in the world from 2005–2009 and again in 2012.

 Several Jamaican-Americans, including Jeff Cunningham, Robin Fraser, and Mark Chung have played for the United States national soccer team.

 There have also been many Jamaican-American NBA players including Patrick Ewing, Ben Gordon, Andre Drummond, Roy Hibbert, Andrew Kennedy, and Omari Johnson.

 Notable Jamaican-American NFL football players includes Patrick Chung, Atari Bigby, Nevin Lawson, Orlando Franklin, Kenrick Ellis, Ryan McBean and Laken Tomlinson.

-There are also several Jamaican-American world-renowned boxers including boxing greats Mike Tyson and Floyd Mayweather Jr.